lanyavik/BAIL/readme.md

 The code is currently anonymized for review.

-Most important code can be found in the `spinup/algos` folder.
 The BAIL implementation can be found under `spinup/algos/BAIL/`.
 Code runs with pytorch >= 1.2, mujoco 150

 ## Run experiment
-Create a folder of the path "spinup/algos/BAIL/buffers" and put all the RL batches there.
+Create a folder of the path "spinup/algos/BAIL/buffers" and put the RL batches there.

 Then you run BAIL in the following procedure: